bolrog/d2dx/README.md

 The research of many people in the Diablo II community over twenty years made this project possible.

+Thanks also to everyone who contributes bug reports!

 D2DX uses the following third party libraries:
 - FNV1a hash reference implementation, which is in the public domain.
 - Detours by Microsoft.